VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

 Android will open system a UI, where user is able to pick file of any type from any connected third party storage.

 Let's quickly get thought the code:
-`Intent.ACTION_GET_CONTENT` - open file to read content one time, `addCategory(Intent.CATEGORY_OPENABLE)` - we don't want to deal with virtual files.
+`Intent.ACTION_GET_CONTENT` - open file to read content one time //TODO: link to virtual files
+`addCategory(Intent.CATEGORY_OPENABLE)` - we don't want to deal with virtual files, only real ones. //TODO: link to virtual files
-`OPEN_DOCUMENT_REQUEST_CODE` - id of request so that
+`OPEN_DOCUMENT_REQUEST_CODE` - id of request //TODO: link to request id

+TODO: attach video

+### Filter file by type

+My "upload document" feature support only {{page.supportedFileTypes}} formats.